SamG101-Developer/SPP-Primer-2/Writerside/topics/12-2-Concurrency.md

 <secondary-label ref="examples-todo"/>

 The `gen` expression is used to yield values out of a coroutine.
-Due to [second class borrows](11-3-Second-Class-Borrows.md), borrows can be yielded out of a coroutine.
+Due to [second-class borrows](11-3-Second-Class-Borrows.md), borrows can be yielded out of a coroutine.
 The syntax is to just add the convention between the `gen` keyword and the value to be yielded: `gen &value`.
 The type of the object being yielded must match the `Gen` generic parameters corresponding generic argument.
 Matching borrows against the coroutine's full return type is a strict requirement, as described in the section above.